World-famous artworks, captivating architecture and fascinating royal history

 We've partnered with Smartify, the world's most downloaded museum app, to make it easier than ever to explore the Queen's House.

 The highlights audio tour is free to access and you can do it all using your own phone.
 To get started, click here to listen to the tour, or download Smartify for free from the Apple or Android app store.

 As well as the main tour, you can also now discover the fabulous 'Fierce Royals' audio tour, led by queer historian and performer Christian Adore.
 The guide shines a light on often hidden LGBTQ+ histories and influences, and opens up the unique stories of the Queen's House past and present.

 When the Old Royal Naval College was being built, Queen Mary stipulated that the new buildings should not block the view of the Thames from the Queen’s House - a request that Sir Christopher Wren fulfilled.

-Despite not spending time at the Queen’s House herself, Mary’s decision has defined this stretch of Royal Greenwich, creating one of the most beautiful views of London.
+Despite not spending time at the Queen’s House herself, Mary’s decision has defined this stretch of Greenwich, creating one of the most beautiful views of London.
 While this side of the river has altered little since the 18th century, the view across the Thames has changed radically, not least with the building and development of Canary Wharf.

 Find events at the Queen's House